OleksiiUzu/django-api-homework-12/README.md

     - blog
     - animals

-Those apps registered in pet_shelter/settings.py
+Those apps registered in pet_shelter/settings.py.
 Also I have created endpoints in urls.py and view functions in views.py but http methods are not implemented yet.
-Added templates, models, migrations
+Added templates, models, migrations.

 ## Run API
 - create project folder